 You might be looking for the best running headphones, but what follows is the list of the best headphones for workouts, gym sports … and, of course, the best headphones for running.
 At the end of the day, exercise is exercise, and all of the listening devices below should survive your sweatiest workouts and most intense running sessions.

 The best sports headphones have all features you might need: they're often rain- and sweatproof, have long battery life, charge quickly, and are comfortable to wear while providing a secure fit.
-Most sports headphones go the extra mile by providing active noise cancelling (ANC), personalised sound, a self-cleaning case, solar charging and more.
+Most sports headphones go the extra mile by offering active noise cancelling (ANC), personalised sound, a bacteria-busting case, solar charging and more.